 And,

 I only bought one new item for the house, this cute pure soap dispenser, now in the bathroom.
-I actually wanted it for the kitchen, but my homemade dish soap will not dispense...so the bathroom got a quick and easy upgrade!
+I actually wanted it for the kitchen, but my homemade dish soap will not dispense from the narrow spout...so the bathroom got a quick and easy upgrade!

-I did take the smaller soap pump from the bathroom, a slick black model for the kitchen.
+I did take the smaller soap pump from the bathroom, a slick black model, and moved it to the kitchen.
 While it has a smaller holding capacity, it has a great pump!
 Washing dishes as often as I do, I need something easy and handy for the dish soap.

 We had a lot of down time, due to the cold temps, as well as no internet service.